 The rules below are some other common ones which you can agree to use if you want to mix things up a little:

-8 or wait: If a player plays a 8 the next person to them must play an 8 or skip a turn
+- 8 or wait: If a player plays an 8 the next person to them must play an 8 or skip a turn.

 Blackjack Switch Variation

 - Black Jack: If a player plays a black jack the next player needs to play a black jack or pick up the same amount of cards as were initially dealt (usually 7).
 If the next player does play a black jack the next again player must pick up double the hand that was initially dealt (usually 14 cards)

 - Red Jack: The red jack cancels out the black jack

 Switch is sometimes known as Blackjack, but it is not to be confused with the card game 'Twenty-one' which is also known as Blackjack.
 This is more of a gambling/casino game where the aim is to get cards that add up to 'twenty-one'.

 Use the same rules as above, but you can play 'runs' or numerical sequences of cards of the same suit.
 For example, if you had a 3 of hearts, 4 of hearts and 5 of hearts, you could play them all in one go.

 There are many more variations of Switch.
 If I have missed out a good one please let me know by commenting.